Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.1 - Dawn of Aviation/README.md

     - Step 1 - Sunset above the Clouds - Setup and Run the Frontend
     - Step 2 - Looking over the Horizon - Exploring the frontend application.
     - Step 3 - In-flight Correction - Centering a div.
+    - Step 4 - Request for Extra Legroom - Spacing UI elements
-    - Step 4 - Emergency Exit Lights - Color Contrast
+    - Step 5 - Emergency Exit Lights - Color Contrast
-    - Step 5 - Notifying the Air Crew - Call to Action Buttons (Optional).
+    - Step 6 - Notifying the Air Crew - Call to Action Buttons (Optional).
-    - Step 6 - Check for WCAG Guidelines (Optional)
+    - Step 7 - Check for WCAG Guidelines (Optional)

 ### Step 1: Sunset above the Clouds - Setup and Run the Frontend